MileHacker Logo

 Nanhai Guanyin Statue

-A 33-meter tall bronze statue of Guanyin on Putuoshan, an iconic symbol overlooking the sea.
+A 33-meter tall bronze statue of Guanyin on Putuoshan, a classic symbol looking out over the sea.

 Lakes and Waterways

 No prominent lakes exist for tourism.
-The vast East China Sea surrounds the archipelago, defining its character and marine ecosystem.
+The vast East China Sea surrounds the group of islands, defining its character and marine ecosystem.

 • Ferry travel is important for navigating between islands.